onsip/SIP.js/etc/api/sip.js.api.md

     readonly assertedIdentity: NameAddrHeader | undefined;
     // @internal (undocumented)
     protected _assertedIdentity: NameAddrHeader | undefined;
-    // Warning: (ae-forgotten-export) The symbol "SessionByeOptions" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "OutgoingByeRequest" needs to be exported by the entry point index.d.ts bye(options?: SessionByeOptions): Promise<OutgoingByeRequest>;
     // @internal